bicarlsen/easy-biologic/README.md

 #### MPP
-Runs MPP tracking, finding the initial Vmpp by first measuring Voc, then performing a JV scan from 0 to Voc.
+Runs MPP tracking, finding the initial Vmpp by first measuring Voc, then performing a CV scan from 0 to Voc.

 ##### Params
 + **run_time:** Run time in seconds.